Crisp and Co. Banner Image

 While your financial rights will vary depending on your situation, generally speaking, the court will give priority to whoever will continue caring for the children full time.
 In cases where children are living with one parent and that parent earns less, has lower mortgage capacity and has less pension provision , they may well be entitled to a greater share of the finances.
 So, while the law of dividing assets is complex and changeable, courts will prioritise the child’s welfare above everything.

-How much maintenance is a spouse entitled to following divorce?
+How much maintenance is a spouse entitled to following a divorce?

 Though this will depend on the situation, after children have been considered the court will evaluate your spouse’s needs, assets and earning capacity, their standard of living prior to separation and any other special needs they may have.